allgreed/kasprowicz.pro/content/about.md

 I exhibit neurodivergency markers and treat my own sanity as an elaborate balancing act rather than a given.
 This is how you find madness in methods and method in madness.

+---

+**Going forward it's more of a loose collection of notes rather than a coherent page - work in process, though**

+---

 ## About values

 I've mentioned "the code" earlier